rsamp/HuskyNOM/README.md

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote built using Ruby on Rails and React.js.
-FresherNote allows users to:
+HuskyNOM.com is a web application inspired by Yelp built using Ruby on Rails and React.js.
+HuskyNOM allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

 - [ ] Create an account
 - [ ] Log in / Log out
-- [ ] Create, read, edit, and delete notes
+- [ ] See nearby restaurants in list form and on a map
-- [ ] Organize notes within Notebooks
+- [ ] Create and read restaurant reviews
 - [ ] Tag notes with multiple tags and search notes by tag
 - [ ] Search through notes for blocks of text
 - [ ] Apply complex styling to notes while editing